bingomanatee/forest-io/README.md

-This is an ORM object based on the [@wonderlandlabs/forest](https://www.npmjs.com/package/@wonderlandlabs/forest) state management system.
+This is an Form I/O object based on the [@wonderlandlabs/forest](https://www.npmjs.com/package/@wonderlandlabs/forest) state management system.
 It is analogous to Formik; notable differences are that functionality and validation are distributed to the field objects themselves, and the functionality and rendering are not bound in the same solution set.

-Its based on @wonderlandlabs/forest, the general purpose state system.
+## The General Idea

+A Form is a collection of 1 or more *fields*.
+Each one has a value, and tests that emit errors if the value is not valid.
+The Form instance can only be submitted when all of its fields are valid.

+Forms are locked when the form is submitted.

 ## From the bottom up: Forest-io fields